Xiangyu-Hu/SPHinXsys/README.md

         Create your own application in the cases_user in the source folder simply by copying the entire folder of a similar test case and rename and modify application files

+### Build with docler

+Run following command to build docker image:
+        docker build . --build-arg build_with_dependencies_source=1

+where build_with_dependencies_source=1 builds dependencies from sourcetogether with Sphinxsys

 ### How to run gpuSPHinXsys cases on CUDA enabled GPUs?
 The build process for GPU cases are identical to the CPU cases on all platforms, viz.
 Linux, Windows and Mac OSX.